|

 Mark Raymond Mason grew up close to nature, in the quiet interior of British Columbia, Canada.
 His parents were very active - Mark, an only child, was introduced to the wilds as a baby in a backpack, and began to explore on his own as soon as he could walk.
 Naturally curious and creative, he was also immersed in the arts, but it was in high school that an open-minded art teacher gave him free reign with a real camera for the first time.

-Mark and Terri live in Calgary, Canada.
-They adventure together throughout the world whenever they can, taking on hiking, climbing, and cycling expeditions throughout North America and abroad.
-To supplement his income from print sales, Mark is studying to become a professional land surveyor.
-He still spends most of his free time making photographs, studying art, and showing his photography to others.
-Top
+Mark, Terri, and their son Finlay live in Salmon Arm, British Columbia.
+They adventure together whenever they can, taking on hiking, climbing, and cycling expeditions throughout North America and abroad.
+Mark is a practising British Columbia Land Surveyor.
+He spends much of his free time making photographs, studying art, and showing his photography to others.

 Awards